 As Hunter S. Thompson advised: “a man who procrastinates in his CHOOSING will inevitably have his choice made for him by circumstance.”

-Nothing is stopping you from calling it a day, cease thinking for yourself, and pursuing absolutes.
-Every school wants obedient students.
+Nothing is stopping you from calling it a day, to cease thinking for yourself, and pursuing absolutes.
+School devours obedient students.

 But human beings are hardwired to seek meaning, to go beyond the foundation and stretch the imagination.
 To play servant to autopilot is the cousin of death.

-When open enough, optimistic, and thinking a bit different, you'd be surprised at how often your ambitions boomerang back into your life.
+When open enough, patient, optimistic, and espousing a unique worldview, you’d be surprised at how often your ambitions boomerang back into your life.